xfbs/PiL3/notes.markdown

 The Bitwise Library
 -------------------

-- It is not easy to conciliate bitwise operations with floating- point numbers
+- It is not easy to conciliate bitwise operations with floating-point numbers
 - Lua 5.2 offers bitwise operations through a library: the `bit32` library
 - The bitwise library operates on unsigned 32-bit integers